JanCaha/qgis_los_tools/website/pages/tools/Raster Editing/tool_replace_raster_values.md

 # Replace Raster Values

-Tool to replace raster values in polygons with either constant value (specified by `RasterValue`) or by field value (definied by `ValueField`).
+Tool to replace raster values in polygons with either constant value (specified by `RasterValue`) or by field value (defined by `ValueField`).

 ## Parameters